Cuba–United States relations: 21st century

+Cuban thaw

-Beginning in 2013, Cuban and U.S. officials held secret talks brokered in part by Pope Francis and hosted in Canada and Vatican City to start the process of restoring diplomatic relations between Cuba and the United States.
+The Cuban thaw was a brief normalization of Cuba–United States relations from July 2015 to June 2017, ending a 54-year stretch of hostility between the nations.
+Since 2013, Cuban and U.S. officials held secret talks brokered in part by Pope Francis and hosted in Canada and Vatican City to start the process of restoring diplomatic relations between Cuba and the United States.
 On 17 December 2014, the framework of an agreement to normalize relations and eventually end the longstanding embargo was announced by Castro in Cuba and Obama in the United States.
 Cuba and the United States pledged to start official negotiations with the aim of reopening their respective embassies in Havana and Washington.

 As part of the agreement, aid worker Alan Gross and Rolando Sarraff Trujillo, a Cuban national working as a U.S. intelligence officer, were released by the Cuban government, which also promised to free an unspecified number of Cuban nationals from a list of political prisoners earlier submitted by the United States.
 For its part, the U.S. government released the last three remaining members of the Cuban Five.
 Reaction to this change in policy within the Cuban-American community was mixed, and Cuban-American senators Bob Menendez (D-NJ), Marco Rubio (R-FL), and Ted Cruz (R-TX) all condemned the Obama administration's change in policy.
-However, opinion polls indicated the thaw in relations was broadly popular with the American public.
+Opinion polls indicated the thaw in relations was broadly popular with the American public.

 High-level diplomats from Cuba and the United States met in Havana in January 2015.
 While the talks did not produce a significant breakthrough, both sides described them as "productive", and Cuban Foreign Ministry official Josefina Vidal said further talks would be scheduled.

-Under new rules implemented by the Obama administration, restrictions on travel by Americans to Cuba are significantly relaxed as of 16 January 2015, and the limited import of items like Cuban cigars and rum to the United States is allowed, as is the export of American computer and telecommunications technology to Cuba.
+Under new rules implemented by the Obama administration, restrictions on travel by Americans to Cuba were significantly relaxed as of 16 January 2015, and the limited import of items like Cuban cigars and rum to the U.S. was allowed, as was the export of American computer and telecommunications technology to Cuba.